etiennelord/TaxonomicalLoss/README.md

 1. The study simulation scripts are provided.
 - *run_PlantSeedlings.sh* for the PlantSeedlings dataset simulations.
--  *run_DeepWeed.sh* for the DeepWeed dataset simulations.
+-  *run_DeepWeeds.sh* for the DeepWeed dataset simulations.
 -  *run_WPD.sh* for the Weed Phenological dataset simulations.